saraa123/django_project_tracker/README.md

 Developing user stories helped identify the scope and outline the needs and actions of the user.
 Doing so also helped direct other aspects of the UX and UI planning.

 * As a user I want to:
-    - add an issue
+    - Add an issue,
-    - add a feature
+    - Add a feature,
-    - pay for a feature request
+    - Pay for a feature request,
-    - see what other issues and features have been added
+    - See what other issues and features have been added,
-    - be able to add feedback
+    - Be able to add feedback,
-    - be able to see what progress is made
+    - Be able to see what progress is made,
-    - be able to see if any issues and features ever get completed
+    - Be able to see if any issues and features ever get completed,
-    - see which features are in progress
+    - See which features are in progress,
-    - upvote/like an issue/feature
+    - Upvote/like an issue/feature.

+### In-person user tests
+In-person user tests were also conducted in order to gain a better understanding of what the user’s natural actions would be.
+This helped direct changes to the project, as well as help understand the various goals and desires they had which may originally have been overlooked.

 ### Wireframes (Skeleton)
 [Click here for the wireframe.](UX/djangoTracker.pdf)